-The information in this ecological site description, including the state-and-transition model (STM), was developed based on historical data, current field data, professional experience, and a review of the scientific literature.
+The information in this ecological site description, including the state-and-transition model (STM) (Figure 2), was developed based on historical data, current field data, professional experience, and a review of the scientific literature.
 As a result, all possible scenarios or plant species may not be included.
 Key indicator plant species, disturbances, and ecological processes are described to inform land management decisions.

-The Clayey Steep provisional ecological site in MLRA 52 Dry Grassland consists of three states: The Reference State (1.0), the Shortgrass State (2.0), and the Invaded State (3.0).
-Plant communities associated with the Clayey Steep ecological site evolved under the combined influences of climate, grazing, and fire.
-Extreme climatic variability results in frequent droughts, which have the greatest influence on the relative contribution of species cover and production (Coupland 1958, 1961, Biondini et al. 1998).
-Due to the dominance of cool season graminoids, annual production is highly dependent upon mid to late-spring precipitation (Heitschmidt and Vermeire, 2005; Anderson 2006).
+The Thin Breaks Dry Grassland provisional ecological site in MLRA 52 Dry Grassland consists of three states: The Reference State (1), the Altered State (2), and the Invaded State (3).
+Plant communities associated with the Thin Breaks Dry Grassland ecological site evolved under the combined influences of climate, grazing, and fire.
+Extreme climatic variability results in frequent droughts, which have the greatest influence on the relative contribution of species cover and production (Coupland, 1958, 1961; Biondini et al., 1998).
+Due to the dominance of cool season graminoids, annual production is highly dependent upon mid- to late-spring precipitation (Heitschmidt and Vermeire, 2005; Anderson, 2006).

 Native grazers also shaped these plant communities.
-American bison (Bison bison) were the dominant historic grazer, but pronghorn (Antilocapra americana), elk (Cervus canadensis), and deer (Odocoileus spp.) were also common.
-Additionally, small mammals such as prairie dogs (Cynomys spp.), and ground squirrels (Urocitellus spp.) also influenced this plant community (Salo et al. 2004).
-Grasshoppers and periodic outbreaks of Rocky Mountain locusts (Melanoplus spretus; Lockwood 2004) also played an important role in the ecology of these communities.
+American bison (Bison bison) were the dominant historic grazer, but pronghorn (Antilocapra Americana), elk (Cervus canadensis), and deer (Odocoileus spp.) were also common.
+Additionally, small mammals such as prairie dogs (Cynomys spp.), and ground squirrels (Urocitellus spp.) influenced this plant community (Salo et al., 2004).
+Grasshoppers and periodic outbreaks of Rocky Mountain locusts (Melanoplus spretus) also played an important role in the ecology of these communities (Lockwood, 2004).

-The historic ecosystem also experienced relatively frequent lightning-caused fires with estimated fire return intervals of 6-25 years (Bragg 1995).
+The historic ecosystem also experienced relatively frequent lightning-caused fires with estimated fire return intervals of 6 to 25 years (Bragg, 1995).
 Historically, Native Americans also set frequent fires.
-The majority of lightning-caused fires occurred in July and August, whereas Native Americans typically set fires during spring and fall to correspond with the movement of bison (Higgins 1986).
-Generally, the mixedgrass ecosystem is resilient to fire and the historic fire return interval had neutral or slightly positive effects on the plant community (Vermeire et al. 2011, 2014).
-However, studies have shown that shorter fire return intervals can have a negative effect, shifting species composition toward warm-season short-statured grasses (Shay et al, 2001; Smith and McDermid, 2014).
-It is not known how significant fire was on the Clayey Steep ecological site.
-It is believed that the frequency of fire would be less than that of adjacent sites due to the broken topography but further investigation of fire dynamics is needed to better assess this.
+The majority of lightning-caused fires occurred in July and August; whereas, Native Americans typically set fires during spring and fall to correspond with the movement of bison (Higgins, 1986).
+Generally, the mixedgrass ecosystem is resilient to fire and primary effects of the historic fire return interval are reduction of litter and short-term fluctuations in production (Vermeire et al., 2011, 2014).
+However, studies have shown that shorter fire return intervals can have a negative effect, shifting species composition toward warm-season short-statured grasses (Shay et al., 2001; Smith and McDermid, 2014).
+It is not known how significant fire was on the Thin Breaks Dry Grassland ecological site.
+It is believed that the frequency of fire would be less than that of adjacent sites due to the broken topography and sparser vegetation but further investigation of fire dynamics is needed to better assess this assumption.

-Improper grazing of this site can result in a reduction in the cover of the mid-statured bunchgrasses and an increase in blue grama (Smoliak et al., 1972; Smoliak 1974).
+Improper grazing of this site can result in a reduction in the cover of the mid-statured grasses and an increase in blue grama (Smoliak et al., 1972; Smoliak, 1974).
 Improper grazing practices include any practices that do not allow sufficient opportunity for plants to physiologically recover from a grazing event or multiple grazing events within a given year and/or that do not provide adequate cover to prevent soil erosion over time.
 These practices may include, but are not limited to, overstocking, continuous grazing, and/or inadequate seasonal rotation moves over multiple years.
-Periods of extended drought (approximately 3 years or more) can reduce mid-statured, coolseason grasses, shifting the species composition of this community to one dominated by blue grama (Coupland, 1958, 1961).
+Periods of extended drought (approximately 3 years or more) can reduce mid-statured, cool-season grasses, shifting the species composition of this community to one dominated by blue grama (Coupland, 1958, 1961).
 Further degradation of the site due to improper grazing can result in a community dominated by shortgrasses such as blue grama and Sandberg bluegrass.